bloominstituteoftechnology/Sprint-Challenge--JavaScript/README.md

 1. Describe the biggest difference between `.forEach` & `.map`.

+    .forEach doesn't return anything while .map creates a new array with changes.

 2. What is the difference between a function and a method?

+        A function can be called by a name that can be sent data such as parameters, while a method is a code that is connected to an object.

 3. What is closure?

+    Closure allows for nesting of functions.

 4. Describe the four rules of the 'this' keyword.